105 Artemis

-Artemis (minor planet designation: 105 Artemis) is a main-belt asteroid that was discovered by J. C. Watson on September 16, 1868, at Ann Arbor, Michigan.
+105 Artemis is a main-belt asteroid that was discovered by J. C. Watson on September 16, 1868, at Ann Arbor, Michigan.
 It was named after Artemis, the goddess of the hunt, Moon, and crossways in Greek Mythology.

 It is a C-type asteroid, meaning that it is very dark and composed of carbonaceous material.
 Although it shares a similar orbit to the Phocaea family of S-type asteroids, its classification means 105 Artemis is not a member.
 The spectra of the asteroid displays evidence of aqueous alteration.

 In 1988, this object was detected with radar from the Arecibo Observatory at a distance of 1.07 AU.
 The measured radar cross-section was 1,800 km2.
 Photometric measurement of this asteroid made in 2010 at Organ Mesa Observatory in Las Cruces, New Mexico, produced an irregular light curve with a period of 37.150 ± 0.001 hours.
 During each rotation, the brightness varies by 0.16 ± 0.01 in magnitude.